TaiwoWumi12/SQL_project_For_MumsWhoCode_Bootcamp/README.md

  1. The total listings in the Capetown AirBnB data and percentage of total listing that is active and inactive,the total listings in the Capetown AirBnB Data was 201844, 97% of the listings are active while 3% are inactive.

+2.The Distinct hosts thatare present in the CapeTown AirBnB listing and the host with the most listings,
 ## Challenges

 (discuss the challenges you faced in the project)